 The District Utility Coordinator, in coordination with the registered underground utility protection services, Oil and Gas Producers Underground Protection Service (OGPUPS), and other utility owners that are non-members of any utility protection services, has determined that the utilities identified in Table 10-1 are located in the area of the Project.

 List all known utilities on the Project site in Table 10-1.
+All utility relocations listed below will be completed by March 31, 2025.
 Utility coordination is ongoing by the District.

 Table 10-1: Utility Contacts and Status